-Cost on Bond Refunding
+Cost on Debt Refunding

-In the government-wide financial statements, the deferred cost on bond refunding is being amortized over the life of the new bonds.
+In the government-wide financial statements, the deferred cost on debt refunding is being amortized over the defeased life of the old debt.
 The amortization amount is a component of interest expense and the unamortized cost is reflected on the statement of net position as a deferred outflow of resources.